 Someone Else’s Skin was the deserved winner of the Theakston’s Crime Novel of the Year in 2015.
 It is the first in a series of books by Sarah Hilary featuring DI Marnie Rome and DS Noah Jake.
 Marnie has a harrowing back story so it is worth reading them in order for that, although each book does stand alone.
 Sarah Hilary has an incredible knack for delving into very difficult topics – domestic abuse in this book – with empathy and an understanding of how hard it must be for the police to deal with.
 There are violent scenes but nothing is gratuitous.
 Police procedurals don’t get any better than this.

-The other books in the series are: No Other Darkness, Tastes Like Fear, Quieter Than Killing and Come and Find Me.
-A 6th book is due out in 2019.
+The other books in the series are: No Other Darkness, Tastes Like Fear, Quieter Than Killing, Come and Find Me and Never Be Broken.
+A 7th book is due out in 2020.

 The One by John Marrs

 A DNA test to find your perfect partner?
 Would you?
 What if you were already with someone?
 This book follows five people who have taken the test to find their soul mate.
 Twists and turns aplenty as their journeys continue along the emotional roller-coasters.
 It’s a clever premise for a book that poses some real moral and ethical questions with drama and brilliant plotting.
 No spoilers here – you’ll just have to read it for yourself.